ZhenDU-1993/ZhenDU-1993.github.io/_pages/about.md

 <a id="Professional-Membership"></a>
 # 👥 Professional Membership
+- Member of IEEE
 - Member of Youth Academic Committee, Radar Society of the Chinese Institute of Electronics (CIE)
-- Member of IEEE, CIE
+- Young Editorial Board Member of "Radar Science and Technology"

 <a id="Teaching"></a>
 # 📚 Teaching